 Lara lives in Los Angeles, California.
 She has had nine solo and over thirty group exhibitions in the U.S., Cyprus, Germany, Lebanon, Morocco and Cuba.
 Lara has presented work at institutions such as The Wende Museum of the Cold War and Los Angeles Contemporary Exhibitions in Los Angeles, California; as well as at SomoS Arts and The Hamburger Bahnhof Museum in Berlin, Germany.
 She has a BA from the University of California, Berkeley and an MFA from Claremont Graduate University.
 Lara was awarded the Grand Prix of the 2021 Larnaca Biennale in Cyprus for her performance saline dissonance.
 Her work has been reviewed in Los Angeles, Berlin, Beirut and Cyprus in publications such as The Invisible Archive, Alpha News, and the Los Angeles Daily News.

-In addition to her solo practice, Lara collaborated with Regina Mamou as Research for the Bermuda Triangle from 2018-2022.
+In addition to her solo practice, Lara has an intermittent collaboration with Regina Mamou as Research for the Bermuda Triangle.
 For more on their work together please visit: researchbermudatriangle.xyz